Knitschi/CPFCMake/documentation/DocumentationTargets.rst

 Adding a dependency graph
 -------------------------

-CMake allows to generate a dependency graph for the packages in a CI-project.
+CMake allows to generate a dependency graph for the package-components in a CI-project.
 This dependency graph can be integrated into your doxygen documentation.
 The doxygen target will also create a second *transitive reduced* version of the dependency graph.
 The transitive reduced graph does not show direct dependencies when an indirect dependency exists.